 Medical laboratory scientists work behind the scenes in laboratories to provide clinicians with test results needed to diagnose, treat, and manage their patients’ conditions.
 Blood, body fluids, and other patient specimens are analyzed using manual methods and state-of-the-art instrumentation to test for conditions such as diabetes, heart disease, infection, anemia, and leukemia.

-Why Medical Laboratory Sciences and Biotechnology at Jefferson?
+Why Medical Laboratory Sciences & Biotechnology at Jefferson?

 We provide four practicum/internship experiences that are built into curricula at one of our 50+ clinical, academic, and industry affiliates.
 We collaborate with faculty from Jefferson's Sidney Kimmel Medical College to provide our students with a unique clinical perspective.

-As a student at a research university with an academic medical center, you will be trained and have hands-on experience in the latest advances in emerging disciplines like:
+As a student at a research university with an academic medical center, you will be trained and have hands-on experience in the latest advances in emerging disciplines such as:

 - Molecular diagnostics